Ahumuza24/picasso-desktop-app/ADMIN-INSTRUCTIONS.md

 # Admin User Creation Guide

-There are three ways to create an admin user in the Drive Mapper application:
+There are three ways to create an admin user in the Picasso Design Agency application:

 ## 1. Using the Admin Web Interface